Lecturer: Dr Adam Epstein

 Assessment: 3 hour exam 100%

-Prerequisites: MA132 Foundations or PH126 Starting Formal Logic.
+Prerequisites: MA132 Foundations MA138 Sets and Numbers or PH126 Starting Formal Logic.
 Some exposure to at least one of MA260 Norms, Metrics and Topology, MA222 Metric Spaces, MA359 Measure Theory or PH210 Symbolic Logic is also recommended

 Content: Set theoretical concepts and formulations are pervasive in modern mathematics.
 For this reason it is often said that set theory provides a foundation for mathematics.
 Here `foundation' can have multiple meanings.
 On a practical level, set theoretical language is a highly useful tool for the definition and construction of mathematical objects.
 On a more theoretical level, the very notion of a foundation has definite philosophical overtones, in connection with the reducibility of knowledge to agreed first principles.